Auditory Processing Disorder

 Auditory Processing is Not a Problem with Hearing

 According to the National Deaf Children’s Society (NDCS) “the ability to listen to sounds also involves memory, learning, vision and attention, as well as hearing.
 If any of these functions are impaired then hearing and listening may be affected.”
-They point out however that they are not in a position to assist in remediation Click here
+They point out however that they are not in a position to assist in remediation.

 Compensatory Strategies

 Compensate for the problem by repeating instructions, providing visual materials, and checking for understanding.
-These can be difficult to implement as schooling gets more complex, as children need to become independent learners and workloads increase.
+These can be difficult to implement as schooling gets more complex.
+Children need to become independent learners as their workloads increase.

 Change the Environment